-Unlike Static Methods, classmethod in Python bound to a Class.
+Unlike Static Methods, classmethod in Python is bound to a Class.
 So, we don’t have to create an instance or object to call this class method.
-A Python classmethod receives cls (class) as an implicit first argument, just like a standard method receives self as the first argument.
-This cls allows you to access the class variables, methods, and the static methods of the class.
+A Python classmethod receives cls as an implicit first argument, just like a standard method receives self as the first argument.
+This cls allows you to access the instance’s class variables, methods, and static methods.

 Class A: @classmethod def function_name(cls, arg1, arg2,....): ........ ......

 You can call the class method using CName.MName or CName().MName().
-Both ways will return the classmethod result.
+Both ways will return the result.

 Python classmethod using Decorator